 The dahlia society recommends to pot all of your tubers at this time too, otherwise you won’t get blooms here until August and will only get to enjoy them for a month or so, so this year I did pot about 40% of my dahlias and it really only gave a few of my tubers time to sprout and get a head start before the rest of my tubers arrived in the mail anyway.
 One of the tubers was about 6″ tall but had some major transplant shock and isn’t really any farther ahead than the other tubers I planted directly into my garden.
 It’s really a game of trial and error, so next year I’m just going to partially fill some bins with soil/peat moss and place tubers in to see if I can get them out of dormancy and get eyes sprouting before I plant them so at least they are that far ahead.

 For spring planted varieties, it’s a good idea to give the soil a good tilling so the roots of the plants aren’t working through rock-hard, compacted soil.
 Adding compost, manure and a granular fertilizer at this time is a great idea too.
-To be honest, even married to a farmer with a degree in crop science, I have never had problems growing things in my garden and have never amended my soil, BUT I know that I need to do that this fall.
+To be honest, even married to a farmer with a degree in crop science, I have never had problems growing things in my garden and have never amended my soil, BUT I know that I need to do that this fall and your plants will be as healthy as your soil is.
 I’m going to get a soil sample done and see what should be added.
 I’ve only ever added my own compost, but I don’t make enough for my whole garden anyway.
 I have not really ever had a problem with tulips or lilies coming up the next spring in any kind of soil that I have on our acreage; those and peony roots are the only things that interest me that I plant in the fall.
 I don’t ever prep my soil for bulbs, I just dig a hole and plant away, but there is bulb fertilizer you can purchase for planting.

 Where to Buy & Cut Flower Resources